dalek-cryptography/bulletproofs/docs/notes.md

 1. each party can prove satisfiability of **their own constraint system** (systems can be distinct);
 2. parties can collaborate to prove satisfiability of a **single constraint system** without having to reveal secrets to each other.

-The aggregation of distinct proofs can be done in the very similar way to the aggregation of range proofs and is useful pure for the space savings (just like with the range proofs).
+The aggregation of distinct proofs can be done in a very similar way to the aggregation of range proofs and is useful purely for the space savings (just like with the range proofs).

 The collaborative construction of a proof of a single constraint system requires a different framework, but is very useful for computations that increase privacy for each party, e.g. by allowing them to mix their inputs,